Extreme Values of Permutation Statistics: Outlook

-A more general concept that links inversions and descents is that of \textit{generalized $k$-inversions} and \textit{$k$-descents}.
-This concept was originally introduced on permutation groups $A_n$ only.
-Inversions compare all pairs of indices, while descents only compare adjacent indices.
-Now, generalized $k$-inversions compare indices of distance at most $k$, with $k < n$ fixed, while $k$-descents compare indices of distance exactly $k$.
-A CLT was proven by Bona~\cite{bona2007generalized} using a dependency graph criterion on indicator random variables $Y_{ij} := \textbf{1}\{(i,j)$ forms a $k$-inversion$\}$.
-A generalization to signed and even-signed permutations can be achieved by transferring from index pairs to roots built of respective standard basis vectors (see Meier \& Stump~\cite{meier2022central}).
-Again, knowledge of generating functions is missing, but the extreme value theory would also be interesting.
+A more general concept combining inversions and descents is that of \textit{$d$-inversions} and \textit{$d$-descents}.
+This concept was originally introduced only for permutation groups $A_n$.
+Inversions compare all pairs of indices, while descents compare only adjacent indices.
+Now, generalized $d$-inversions compare indices of distance at most $d$, with $d < n$ fixed, while $d$-descents compare indices of distance exactly $d$.
+A CLT was proved by Bona~\cite{bona2007generalized} using a dependency graph criterion on indicator random variables $Y_{ij} := \textbf{1}\{(i,j)$ forms a $d$-inversion$\}$.
+A generalization to signed and even-signed permutations can be achieved by transferring from index pairs to roots derived from the corresponding standard basis vectors (see Meier \& Stump~\cite{meier2022central}).
+Again, knowledge of generating functions is missing, but the extreme value theory of $d$-inversions is still interesting.

-The proof of Theorem~\ref{thmfeller2} is very laborious.
-It might be worth investigating how the independency condition could be relaxed to weak dependency conditions, since sum representations of permutation statistics with dependent summands are more available and proofs of dependency conditions might be more feasible than factorizations of generating functions.
+The proofs of large deviation theorems such as Theorems~\ref{thmfeller2} and~\ref{thm3.2.4} are very laborious.
+Besides, sum representations of permutation statistics with dependent summands are more readily available and proving dependence conditions may be more feasible than factorizations of generating functions.
+Therefore, it may be worth investigating if the independence condition in Theorem~\ref{thmfeller2} can be relaxed to weak dependence conditions.